 Best Book Light of 2021

-The only downside we could see about this light was that while it did fit on paperback books, it felt slightly bulky compared to the smaller, lighter models we tested.
+The only downside we could see about this light is that while it did fit on paperback books, it felt slightly bulky compared to the smaller, lighter models we tested.
 It will weigh you down as you near the end of a smaller book.
 But if you appreciate different lighting options and good light coverage and don't mind setting it on a table to stand on its own for the last chapter of your page-turner, the feature-rich Lamborghini of Book Lights won't disappoint.

 For those who want a simple, functional light for the lowest cost, the Energizer Clip-On book light is our top choice.
 While book lights have advanced in design and technology over the years, many will remember when they were at their most simple — small, with flexible heads and one light setting.
 That is what the Energizer is.
 With a small clip that is perfect for paperbacks, hardcovers, and eBooks and a bright white light that easily illuminates a page, this is a great choice for a low-cost, low-hassle option.

 The bright white light and lack of settings may detract from the Energizer's appeal.
 Also, the light will not stand up on its own like the other small lights tested — it must be clipped to something.
 It is also not rechargeable.
 It requires CR2032 batteries (which are included), and you'll need a screwdriver to replace them.
 This book light is a great portable option, as it is made of a single piece of durable plastic and has a handy feature where the head folds down and attaches to the clip, making it half the size.
 We think this is the best low-cost option on the market for those seeking a simple, portable clip-on light.